Indian Field Gun

-The 105 mm Indian field gun is a towed howitzer developed in India and extensively used in the Indian Army.
+The Indian Field Gun is a towed field gun developed in India and extensively used in the Indian Army.

 Development

-The gun was designed and developed by the Armament Research and Development Establishment (ARDE) in 1972 to replace the 25-pounder guns used by the Indian Army.
-It was produced in the Gun Carriage Factory (GCF), Jabalpur, from 1984.
-In addition to the GCF, the guns have been manufactured at Field Gun Factory, Kanpur.
+The Armament Research and Development Establishment (ARDE) began the design and development of the gun in 1972 to replace the older 25-pounder guns used by the Indian Army.
+It was produced in the Gun Carriage Factory (GCF), Jabalpur from 1978 onwards.
+In addition to the GCF, the guns have been manufactured at Gun Carriage Factory Jabalpur.

 The shells are manufactured at ordnance factories in Ambajhari and Chandrapur.
 It shares many features with the British L118 light gun.
-Due to its excellent portability, it is suitable for mountainous and other difficult terrains.
+It's suitable to operate in mountainous and other difficult terrains, because this gun has excellent portability.